eastgenomics/mutect2_vcf_2_BSVI/README.md

 ## What are typical use cases for this?

-Takes output VCF of mutect2, splits multiallelic variants into individual biallelic lines using [bcftools norm][bcftools-url] then changes genotype entries to `0/1`.
+Takes output VCF of mutect2, splits multiallelic variants into individual biallelic records using [bcftools norm][bcftools-url], then modifies genotype entries to `0/1`.

 To add as part of DNAnexus workflow this should be used with the Swiss Army